 One of the core distinctions between Aryan and Jewish thinking is how results are achieved and how victories are won.
-The Aryan idea is that material existence is inherently evil and is to be ultimately transcended with the journey being a struggle of creativity working against destructive forces.
+The Aryan (and Gnostic idea) idea is that material existence is inherently evil and is to be ultimately transcended with the journey being a struggle of creativity working against destructive forces.
 The Jewish idea is that material existence is to be manipulated to serve the Jews and this includes bribing Gentiles with perks and goy biscuits.
-The Gentile mindset is, in every practical sense, identical to the Jew’s, just focused on their tribe.
+The Gentile mindset is, in every practical sense, identical to the Jew’s, just focused on their own tribe.

 The Handed Victory, the Jewish Way